 To remain competitive against more established players, they priced their trimmers slightly below their main competitors in the United States and United Kingdom at only US$49.90.

 They also introduced a quarterly subscription model to offer a steadier source of revenue for further planning and investment purposes.

 “Similar to a Razor and Blade model, our Refresh Plan generates additional cashflow through the blades, acting as a complement to our trimmers.”

 Commenting on the manscaping industry, Lydon said that it is definitely still in the early adoption stage in Singapore.

 “We believe that there is still a lot of potential and room for growth in this segment.
 With the influence of western cultures, more Asians will hopefully be more open to the idea of personal grooming, especially below the waist.”

 Sharing future business plans, Norman shared that Bovem is currently focused on expanding their presence in Singapore and strengthening their foothold as the market leader in Asia.

 For now, they are exploring more local partnerships to promote and educate the public about hygiene and grooming for men.

 Beyond that, they are also looking at introducing new products to build a product ecosystem for men’s grooming and introduce complementary products in the near future.

-Use the code “LABEL” for S$5 off all Bovem products on VP Label.
+Get S$5 off all Bovem products when you shop on VP Label: